Robotechnic/diagraph/doc/manual.typ

     	)
     ````)
   ]
-  #argument("edges", types: ((:)))[
+  #argument("edges", types: ((:), () => {}))[
     Edges labels to overwrite.

-The dictionary keys are source nodes.
+		If the parameter is a dictionary, the dictionary keys are source nodes.
 The values are dictionaries indexed by the target node.
-Each edge is one dictionary or multiple ones designating multiple edges.
+Each edge is one dictionary of valid keys or a list designating multiple edges between the same nodes.

+		If the parameter is a function, the function is called with two parameters:
+		- The source node
+		- A list of the nodes with an edge from the source node to them
+		It must return a dictionary with the target nodes as keys and a dictionary or list of dictionary as values.

-    Valid keys are:
+    Valid keys for the edges dictionary are:
     - `label`: The label of the edge.
     - `xlabel`: The xlabel of the edge.
     - `taillabel`: The taillabel of the edge.